-- 2.127 The duties of the occasional teacher representative shall be: - 2.127.1 to chair the occasional teacher bargaining unit executive committee or, in the case of a combined bargaining unit, to represent occasional teachers on the combined bargaining unit executive committee; - 2.127.2 to assist the unit executive in its duties; - 2.127.3 to advise the unit executive on matters pertaining to occasional teachers. - 2.128 In the absence of an occasional teacher representative, the duties shall be assumed by the unit president or designate.
-(AGM 2023)
+- 2.128 The duties of the occasional teacher representative shall be: - 2.128.1 to chair the occasional teacher bargaining unit executive committee or, in the case of a combined bargaining unit, to represent occasional teachers on the combined bargaining unit executive committee; - 2.128.2 to assist the unit executive in its duties; - 2.128.3 to advise the unit executive on matters pertaining to occasional teachers. - 2.129 In the absence of an occasional teacher representative on the unit executive, the duties shall be assumed by the unit president or designate until such time an occasional teacher member is appointed to the position of occasional teacher representative to fill the vacancy in accordance with unit by-laws and procedures.
+(AGM 2024)